-The potential impacts on non-Indigenous historical cultural heritage values and their avoidance or mitigation will be addressed in a management plan.
+The potential impacts on non-Indigenous historical cultural and landscape heritage values and their avoidance or mitigation will be addressed in a management plan.
 The historical heritage management plan will specifically address identified values and provide a process for managing yet undiscovered values should they become apparent during development of the project.

-The development of a historical heritage management plan will be negotiated with DERM and any other relevant stakeholders.
+The development of a historical heritage management plan will be negotiated with the Cultural Heritage Branch of DERM, local history organisations and other relevant stakeholders.

-The historical heritage management plan will as a minimum address the following issues:
+Any historical heritage management plan will as a minimum address the following issues:

-processes for mitigating, managing and protecting identified historical cultural heritage values during excavations of the construction, operational, rehabilitation and decommissioning phases of the project

-- processes for reporting, as required by section 89 of the Queensland Heritage Act 1992, the discovery of any archaeological artefact not previously identified in the historical cultural heritage study - procedures for collecting any artefact material, including appropriate storage and conservation - historical cultural heritage awareness training or programs for project staff.
+- processes for mitigating, managing and protecting identified historical cultural heritage values during excavations of the construction, operational, rehabilitation and decommissioning phases of the project - processes for reporting, as required by section 89 of the Queensland Heritage Act 1992, the discovery of any archaeological artefact not previously identified in the historical cultural heritage study - procedures for collecting any artefact material, including appropriate storage and conservation - historical cultural and landscape heritage awareness training or programs for project staff.

-The training will be provided during the site induction, and will address the legislative requirements and practical measures for the recognition, reporting and preservation of cultural heritage material.
+Training on these issues will be provided during the site induction, and will address the legislative requirements and practical measures for the recognition, reporting and preservation of cultural heritage material.
 A plain English manual summarising the training will be given to all site workers for their future reference.

-The historical heritage management plan will be incorporated into the project's draft EM plan.
+Any historical heritage management plan prepared here will be incorporated into the project's draft EM plan.